 Accurate data is vital in evaluating an emergency response.
 An effective CAD system will begin to provide data even before the call for help is answered.
 From the moment a caller accesses the 911 system, information about their location and telephone number begin to populate the dispatcher’s screen.
 Using advanced dispatch software, PSAP professionals can immediately assess the priority of the call, determine which agencies will be dispatched, and identify the number of units needed.

-Advantages of CAD in Law Enforcement, EMS, and Firefighting
+Benefits of CAD in Public Safety, Law Enforcement, EMS, and Firefighting

 As part of an integrated computer-aided dispatch system, mobile technology can put vital information at the fingertips of first responders in the field.
 For instance, EMS dispatch software can let paramedics know about previous calls for service to a particular patient.
 Having information about someone’s medical history can better prepare medics for the type of emergency treatment that may be required.